madeleinemila/triage-app/README.md

 Triage is inspired by:

-**Tech-heavy workplaces where staff might not be highly tech-skilled, but have to troubleshoot in high-pressure situations**.
+- **Tech-heavy workplaces where staff might not be highly tech-skilled, but have to troubleshoot in high-pressure situations**

 An example:

-A TV journalist, in the newsroom or in the field, has to meet tight deadlines and use a diverse and often unique combo of technologies.
+- A TV journalist, in the newsroom or in the field, has to meet tight deadlines and use a diverse and often unique combo of technologies.

-- Staff **might not have the technical expertise** to be comfortable troubleshooting without guidance
+- The journalist **might not have the technical expertise** to be comfortable troubleshooting without guidance

 - But the **solutions** are sometimes **straightforward**

-- Staff might not have or read a user guide, but they are likely to be **on a web browser**
+- The journalist might not have or read a user guide, but they are likely to be **on a web browser**

-- Technical staff might also need to spend their time on more complex issues.
+- Technical staff might also need to spend their time on more complex issues

 Both sides would benefit from a **simple but customisable knowledge base**.